Black hole thermodynamics is around the corner: Variation of the Lagrangian form on the manifold with a corner

 where the last term should be understood as the contribution from all the corners.
-On the other hand, we can supplement the above action with the additional corner term as follows
+Among others, Eq. (\ref{firstone}) tells us that the conjugate variable to the subtended angle is given by $\int_\mathcal{S}\psi^{abcd}\varepsilon_{ab}\varepsilon_{cd}\tilde{\bm\epsilon}$.
+As such, we like to make a Legendre transformation by supplementing the above action with the additional corner term as follows

 with

 where the integral constant $\theta_0$ will be chosen as the subtended angle of the corners appearing in the solution space away from which we make variation.
 So when evaluated on such a solution space, not only $I_\mathcal{S}=0$, namely $I'=I$, but also the variation of $I'$ reads